rackerlabs/azureBackstageCustomActions/Readme.md

 ## Create App Reg and Service Principal

 This utilises custom action azure:create-appreg-sp.
-It is responsible for creating the Contributor application registration and service principal, and assigning the appropriate roles to the created service principal.
+It is responsible for creating an application registration and service principal, and assigning the appropriate roles to the created service principal.
 Below is a breakdown of its components:

 #### Input Parameters